 - Advanced Sidebar – Navigation (PRO version only).

 The majority of the block settings are found in the Settings Sidebar.
-If the sidebar is not showing, you may click the gear icon in the main toolbar or use the 3-dot menu to select, “Show more settings.”
+If the Settings sidebar is not showing, you may click the “Settings” icon in the Gutenberg toolbar.

 Block style options are found in the block toolbar by clicking the button.